Yvee1/hascard/README.md

 ```

 ### Binary
-Linux and macOS binaries are available under [releases](https://github.com/Yvee1/hascard/releases/).
+Ubuntu and macOS binaries are available under [releases](https://github.com/Yvee1/hascard/releases/).
 To be able to run it from any directory, it has to be added to the PATH.
 This can be done by copying it to e.g. the `/usr/local/bin` directory.

 ### Snapcraft
 Hascard is also on [snapcraft](https://snapcraft.io/hascard).
 Installation instructions are on that site.
 If you already have snap installed you can just install hascard via `sudo snap install hascard`.
 By default snap applications are isolated from the system and run in a sandbox.
 This means that hascard does not have permission to read or write any files on the system aside from those under `%HOME/snap/hascard`.
 To be able to read cards also in other directories under the home directory, hascard makes use of the `home` interface which might need to be enabled manually using `sudo snap connect hascard:home :home`.